CertusOp/humly-control-panel-rest-api/README.md

 ### Response example

-The userId is unique identifier of your user (in example above it is defaultDevIntegrationUser).
+The userId is unique identifier of your user.
 The authToken is token for authenticating API requests.
 Both values are string.<br>
 Response example for /login.

 ```json